moode-player/protodac/docs/protodac_tda1387_x8.md

 ### CamillaDSP Polarity Inversion

 + Menu, Configure, CamillaDSP
++ Set "Default device" to NO
 + Set "Signal processing" to Polarity Inversion or Polarity Inversion with VC (Volume Control)
 + Click SAVE

-### CamillaDSP Chunk Size

-If using a Reclocker upstream of the ProtoDAC it's recommended to set the chunk size to 4096 for the Polarity Inversion configuration.
+## 5.3 CamillaDSP Pipeline Settings

+These settings are made in the CamillaDSP Pipeline editor

 + Menu, Configure, CamillaDSP
 + Pipeline editor ON
++ Expert mode ON
 + OPEN Pipeline editor

+### Chunk Size

+If using a Hardware Reclocker upstream of the ProtoDAC some latency will be introduced and so it is recommended to set the CamillaDSP chunk size to 4096 to ensure no buffer underruns occur.

 + Set Chunk size to 4096
 + Save to file

+### Sample format

++ Set Capture device sampleformat to S16LE
++ Set Playback device sampleformat to S16LE
++ Save to file

+### Dither

+If using the Polarity Inversion with VC (Volume Control) configuration it is recommended to add a Dither filter to each channel with a target bit depth of 16 bits.

++ Menu, Configure, CamillaDSP
++ Pipeline editor ON
++ Expert mode ON
++ OPEN Pipeline editor
++ Click the "Filters" tab
++ Click + to add a Dither filter to each channel
++ Save to file

-## 5.3.
+## 5.4.
 Resampling

 Playback at the _native bitrate_ of the source audio is recommended but sometimes if specific types of distortion are audible, resampling to a higher bitrate can be used to help reduce this distortion.